10 Quick and Easy Dysphagia Diet Recipes for Swallowing Problems

 This one takes a little longer to set, but the omega-3-rich chia seeds are worth it!

-Mix a good amount of chia seeds in coconut milk with a splash of vanilla and maple syrup and then let set in the fridge for about an hour to thicken.
+Mix a good amount of chia seeds in coconut milk with a splash of vanilla and maple syrup, and then let it set in the fridge for about an hour to thicken.
 Blend and serve cold!

 10. Monkey Nut Milkshake

-Another banana milkshake but this time use coffee ice cream and add peanut butter.
-Blend with milk to get to preferred consistency and serve cold.
+This is another banana milkshake, but this time, use coffee ice cream and add peanut butter.
+Blend with milk to your preferred consistency and serve cold.

 What works for my mother might not work for your older adult.

-When in doubt, always avoid adding too much liquid right away since it is always easier to thin something out than re-thicken it.
+When in doubt, always avoid adding too much liquid right away.
+It is always easier to think something out than to re-think it.

 Safety note about ice cream